kenwdelong/opsworks-route53/README.md

     ]
 }
 ```
-- Include this recipe as part of the `configure` lifecycle event.
-You will need to reference this recipe in your Berksfile:
+- Reference this recipe in your Berksfile in the stacks where you will use it:
 ```text
 cookbook 'opsworks-route53', git: 'git://github.com/tomalessi/opsworks-route53.git'
 ```
+- Include this recipe as part of the `configure` lifecycle event.

 ## License and Authors